Urinary meatus: In human females

 The female external urethral orifice is where urine exits the urethra during urination.
 It is located about 2.5 cm behind the clitoris and immediately in front of the vaginal opening in the vulval vestibule.
 It usually assumes the form of a short, sagittal cleft with slightly raised margins.
 To its left and right are the openings of the Skene's glands.

 Some evidence exists to suggest that the clitoral-urinary meatus distance (CUMD) in human females relates to the ease with which the female may achieve orgasm through penetrative sex.
 Orgasm from penetration alone is observed to be more likely as CUMD decreases.

 Evidence also suggests that decreased distance from the vaginal opening to the urethral meatus is associated with recurrent post-coital urinary tract infections.
 Surgical repositioning of the distal urethra to prevent recurrent post-coital urinary tract infections has been employed with some success by Russian physicians.

 In other mammals

-Unlike most other mammals (including human), female spotted hyenas have a urinary meatus that is located on the clitoral glans.
+Unlike most other mammals (including humans), female spotted hyenas and spider monkeys have a urinary meatus that is located on the clitoral glans.

 Clinical significance

-Congenital disorders of the meatus, in the male, include epispadias (the misplacement to the upper aspect) and hypospadias (the misplacement to the underside of the penis).
+Congenital disorders of the meatus include epispadias (the misplacement to the upper aspect) and hypospadias (the misplacement to the underside of the penis).
 A congenital misshaping can result in its narrowing (meatal stenosis), causing a partial or total urinary blockage or the bifurcation of the urinary stream.
 A urethral blockage can also be caused by foreign material, kidney stones, or bladder stones (lithiasis).